 That being said, the majority of people still have to buy credit and data for their phones to access the internet; we don’t have mobile connections.
 Wi-fi passwords are generally available at most businesses but when just walking around town?
 I am unconnected.

 I bet that’s hard for you to imagine!

 That being said, you may head to a jungle location and find that the internet is spotty at best.
 Just ask before you go if it is an issue for you.
 Often it’s a great chance to really relax.

 8. It Can Be Really Tough to Make Friends

-Living in Belize isn’t for everyone – many people try it for a year or two and it’s not the right fit Lots of the socializing takes place around bars.
+Living in Belize isn’t for everyone – many people try it for a year or two, and it’s not the right fit Lots of the socializing takes place around bars.
 And that can be hard if you don’t drink.
 Volunteering, activities like group exercising like yoga or Crossfit, SCUBA diving is another way…all good places to meet people, but it can be tough.